PanosEconomou/notes/Categories/Categories.md

 the **hom-set of** $a$ **and** $b$.

 **<u>Notation:</u>** Usually, instead of specifying $O$, and $A$ we pick a name for the Category, say $C$ and we abuse notation saying that arrows $f$ and objects $o$ are such that $f\in C$ and $o\in C$.

+One more notion that is useful to define is a subcategory.

+**<u>Definition:</u>** Given a category $A$, a **subcategory** $S$ of $A$ is a category where the sets of objects and arrows is a subsets of the objects and arrows of $A$ such that for every arrow of $S$ its domain and codomain are in $S$, the identity arrow of every object in $S$ is also in $S$, as well as the composite of every two composable arrows.
+These last characterizations are equivalent to $S$ being a category by itself, so they aren't strictly needed in this definition.